juju/docs/src/en/credentials.md

 juju set-default-credential aws carol
 ```

+Notes:

+ - This affects operations that require a newly-input credential (e.g.
+   `juju add-model`).
+In particular, it does not change what is currently in
+   use (on a controller).
-If only one credential name exists, it will become the effective default
+ - If only one credential name exists, it will become the effective default
    credential.

-### Replacing local credentials
+### Updating local credentials

-To replace an existing credential locally, edit or create a file, such as
+To update an existing credential locally use the `add-credential` command with
-our 'mycreds.yaml' example above, and run:
+the `--replace` option.

+Here we decided to use the file 'mycreds.yaml' from a previous example:

 ```bash
 juju add-credential aws -f mycreds.yaml --replace